 The Youth Curatorial Fellowship program will focus on developing and producing the 2nd Annual For-Teens-By-Teens, BRIC’s Youth Contemporary Art Exhibition.
 Over the course of the fellowship, fellows determine the theme of the exhibition, solicit submissions, program outreach, select participating artists, and install the show.
-The exhibition will showcase visual arts pieces in 2D & 3D medium (printmaking, drawing, painting, photography, sculpture, textile, mixed-media) created by Brooklyn high school age artists.
+The exhibition will showcase visual arts pieces in 2D & 3D medium (printmaking, drawing, painting, photography, sculpture, textile, mixed-media) created by NYC high school age artists.

-Application is open to Brooklyn affiliated sophomore, junior, and senior high school students.
+Application is open to NYC sophomore, junior, and senior high school students.

 BRIC’s Youth Curators Fellowship program will focus on developing and producing the 2nd Annual For-Teens-By-Teens, BRIC’s Youth Contemporary Art Exhibition.
-The exhibition will showcase Visual Arts pieces in 2D & 3D mediums: printmaking, drawing, painting, photography, sculpture, textile, mixed-media and installation created by Brooklyn high school age artists.
+The exhibition will showcase Visual Arts pieces in 2D & 3D mediums: printmaking, drawing, painting, photography, sculpture, textile, mixed-media and installation created by NYC high school age artists.
 The public exhibition will attract over 100 submissions and an audience of over 200.
 The exhibition will take place either at BRIC House or virtually.

 Youth Curator Fellows will gain skills and professional insight into the planning, curation, installation and marketing of an art exhibition.
 Fellows will also learn how to film, edit video and design promotional materials.